 Photos of museum goers inspire me.

 Museum-goer in the Escher Museum in Den Haag, Holland.
-The place is full of opportunities to become part of multiple optical illusions!“How very Man Ray of you!” a fellow visitor to Dublin exclaims when she spots me taking this photo in the Museum of Modern Art.
+The place is full of opportunities to become part of multiple optical illusions!“How very Man Ray of you!” exclaims a fellow visitor to the Dublin Museum of Modern Art when she spots me taking this photo.
 My friend Mikey in the FOAM Photo Museum in Amsterdam, Holland.

 Door within a door, profile within a profile.
-I’m thinking that maybe the little glass jar should also contain a profile, a pickled profile?
+I’m thinking that if I were to paint this the little glass jar would also contain a profile, a pickled profile…

 Me reflected in a fun-house mirror in the Comic Museum in Brussels, Belgium.